rosbit/prolog/README.md

 This package extending the golog and making it a **pragmatic embedding** language.
 With some helper functions provided by `prolog`, calling Prolog from Golang is very simple.

+For golog has been archived not be updated for yeas, it is recommended to use my other embeddable prolog [go-trealla](https://github.com/rosbit/go-trealla), which implements most of ISO prolog predicts and is more efficient.

 ### Usage

 The package is fully go-getable, so, just type